Compaq Presario: Compaq Presario 5000 series

 The Compaq Presario 5000 was a series of desktop computers produced between 2000 and 2002 by Compaq.
-It was introduced alongside the 7000 series in North America on June 21, 2000 as the flagship models of the fifth generation of Presario computers, with the series arriving in India on August 9, 2000, and in Japan on September 22, 2000.
-The 5000 series served as the entry-level computer for value and budget-minded customers, featuring hardware at an affordable price.
-Despite sharing the same model number as the "Series 3" 5000 series produced between 1998 and 1999, the "Series 5" 5000 series is not a continuation of said series and it is completely unrelated to it.
+Introduced alongside the 7000 series in North America on June 21, 2000 as the flagship models of the fifth generation of Presario computers, with the series arriving in India on August 9, 2000, and in Japan on September 22, 2000, the 5000 series served as the entry-level computer for value and budget-minded customers, featuring hardware at an affordable price.
+Though sharing the same model number as the "Series 3" 5000 series produced between 1998 and 1999, the "Series 5" 5000 series is not to be confused with the former as it is a completely new series with no historical lineage of its predecessor, and therefore are unrelated to each other due to their differences in hardware and target markets.

 The 5000 series uses a brand-new case design featuring removable translucent plastic faceplates, which are offered in six colors.
 It also featured an optional disc holder on the bottom of the case, allowing one to store up to five optical disc-based media.
 The 5000 series was housed in a mini-tower case, featuring two 5.25-inch and 3.5-inch drive bays.

 Hardware-wise, processor options ranged from the Celeron to the Pentium III and Pentium 4 for Intel-powered models, and the Duron to the Athlon for AMD-powered models.
-The 5000 series predominantly came with onboard graphics for most models, especially for Intel-powered models, which were limited in graphical power compared to discrete graphics cards.
+Most models of the 5000 series (especially Intel-powered models) came with onboard graphics, which were limited in graphical power compared to discrete graphics cards.
+Intel-powered models came with an integrated Intel i742 onboard and lacked an AGP port, while AMD-powered models have an AGP port and came with an integrated S3 ProSavage onboard in some models.
 Discrete graphics card options include the RIVA TNT2 M64 and GeForce 2 MX.
-Intel-powered models lacked an AGP port, while AMD-powered models have an AGP port.
-It also featured onboard sound hardware.
+It also featured onboard sound hardware, using either an ESS Allegro ES1989 for Intel-powered models or an Analog Devices AD1881 with SoundMAX AC'97 sound drivers for AMD-powered models.
 The specs and features of the 5000 series can also be configured by the user via Compaq's build-to-order program known as "Built For You", which can be found via kiosks in retail stores or on Compaq's website.

 The 5000 series was initially shipped with Windows 98 Second Edition preinstalled upon its introduction in June 2000, and later came with Windows Me preinstalled between August and September 2000.
 Windows XP came preinstalled on the 5000 series starting in September 2001; an upgrade offer for Windows XP Home Edition was provided for select models of the 5000 series made between June 2001 and January 2002 from that point onwards.